 We are delighted to have the continued support of Harvest Resources Ltd for the event and welcome their involvement, once again, through the Pearse Walsh Award.

-IITD National Training Awards 2018 – Shortlisted Organisations
+IITD National Training Awards 2018 – Winning Organisations

 Best Learning & Development Organisations